Replay old home movies. From video and camcorder tapes to DVD perfect for the family.

 As the Digital8 format uses the DV codec, this means they have identical audio and video specifications and as a result, the quality of Digital8 to DVD transfers is excellent.

-MiniDV is a digital video tape format that uses the same compression as DV.
+MiniDV is a digital videotape format that uses the same compression as DV.
 It was very popular for recording home movies.
 Most small camcorders sold after 2000 used the MiniDV digital videotape format.
-MiniDV tapes were 65 x 48 x 12 mm and the record time was 60 minutes (13gb standard play) or 90 minutes (extended/long play) as well as 80/120 minute tapes were available.
+MiniDV tapes can hold up to 60- 120 mins of recorded footage time.

 Beta Tape Formats to DVD

 Betamax Tape is a video cassette recording technology that uses magnetic tape 1/2 inch (1.27 cm) in width.
-It was originally developed by Sony in Japan.
 The Betamax cassette was physically smaller than a VHS cassette and had less recording time than VHS cassettes.
 The format is now virtually obsolete.
 However, the television industry still uses an updated version called Betacam.
 Greater wear occurs on a Betamax tape compared with VHS which shortens the life of the cassette.

-The successor of Sony’s Betacam is the Betacam SP which was launched in 1986.
+The successor of Sony’s Betacam is the Betacam SP, launching in 1986.
 It went on to become the most successful general-purpose professional video format of the 20th Century.
 The “SP” stands for “Superior Performance”, which was achieved by using a metal-formulated tape instead of oxide.
 The horizontal resolution was increased to around 360 lines.
 Tape sizes were the same as Betacam.

 Sony introduced the Digital Betacam in 1993, also known as Digibeta or D-Beta.
 Digital Betacam was superior in performance to DVCam and DVCPro.
 Cassette sizes are the same as other Beta versions: S (small) tapes record up to 40 minutes, L (large) tapes record up to 124 minutes.